The third NJ Cannabis Regulatory Commission (CRC) focused on cannabis social equity applicants and cannabis license issues raised by the public.

 Barker asked if private equity markets could help with capital.
 Gonzalez was wary.

-Gonzalez said they should keep a close eye on those certifying as women, minority, or a disabled veteran and said, “Make sure the applicants… maintain control and are accurate in terms of their diversity and make-up.”
+Gonzalez said they should keep a close eye on those certifying as women, minorities, or a disabled veteran.

 Houenou said audit requirements could become burdensome for the applicants.

 Nadir Pearson said the NJ CRC needs to define “social equity” regarding who qualifies as a cannabis social equity applicant with residency requirements.
 He also brought up homegrow.

 “It is something that will definitely make cannabis more afford in the state,” Pearson said, noting New York and Virginia just legalized adult-use cannabis with homegrow.

 He said businesses could “work on a collective scale and use space in a collective facility.”

 Camden Business Association Vice President Nichelle Pace noted the conversation around cannabis social equity applicants is part of a larger economic justice issue.
 She said equity benchmarks should be transparent.

 “Small businesses create the bulk of the jobs in this state,” Pace added.

 Valerie Woodson said she was part of the NJ Alliance of Minorities in Cannabis and wants to help state residents enter the industry.
 She sought information from the NJ CRC to help others.